Mobility vs flexibility: What do you actually need?

 After you’ve done all the work, give your muscles and joints a bit of love.

 Use the roller, go the sauna, immerse yourself in the spa and/or stretch your muscles (now is a good time to hold the position and give your muscles that relaxation input).
-This will help to prevent your muscles getting too sore after the great workout you’ve done!
+Recovery strategies such as mobility work, stretching and soft tissue treatment can help reduce post-training stiffness and improve recovery.

 **When should you focus on flexibility?

-For the average gym-goer or runner, flexibility alone is rarely the missing piece, but in very stiff individuals, after certain injuries or for sports that require extreme ranges (like gymnastics or dance), stretching is very important.
+For the average gym-goer or runner, flexibility alone is rarely the missing piece, but in very stiff individuals, after certain injuries, surgeries or periods of inactivity, restoring flexibility can become an important part of rehabilitation.

 If that’s you, then you should spend a lot more time on the initial warm up and the final cool down, pushing those muscles to stretch.
 However, never forget to work on your mobility and strengthening within the range you need.